FRex/zipsavings/README.md

 `zipsavings` is a simple Python script that uses `subprocess.Popen` to invoke `7z l` (and others, see `Exes` below) on each given archive and print stats about it.

-Robust in the face of errors.
+Robust in the face of errors, does not hang in case `7z` prompts for a password.

 ```
 $ zipsavings ./test/dracula.zip ./test/x.tar ./test/x.tar.zst ./test/*.cso ./test/*.7z --time